creecros/opencomment/README.md

 ## What does it do?

 This plugin, which is more of a code replacement, adds a custom role for "Can only add comments to tasks" in Kanboard.
 A user will basically only be able to add comments.
-The catch, because I am php illiterate, is that they technically can do anything a project member can, but they would have to know exact URL's or webhooks in order to do it.
+The catch, in order to add a comment, they have to also be able to update a task, so you cannot take away that role.
+This code will block any link, dropdown, popup, sidebar, and all the places i could find, where a user can do anything to a task other than add a comment.
+If they know an exact URL or webhooks or API in order to edit a task, they can.
 I have this set up for very computer illiterate folks, so I have no worries.
-If you have worries, don't use it, as it is probably expliotable.
+If you have worries, don't use it, as it is probably expliotable by ninjas.
 That being said, I have this running in production environment, and do so with no issues.

 ## How to install?